- Court Cases

 MALDEF supports law students who seek to further MALDEF’s mission of advancing the civil rights of the Latino community in the United States.
 In recent years, MALDEF has annually awarded 5-15 law school scholarships of $2,000 each to deserving law students from throughout the nation.

 MALDEF’s Law School Scholarship Program is open to all law students currently enrolled full time at an accredited United States law school.
 Applicants are evaluated for their academic and extracurricular achievements, for their background and financial need, and, most important, for their demonstrated commitment to advancing Latino civil rights in their careers.
-MALDEF’s 2019-2020 Law School Scholarship Application is due Tuesday, December 31, 2019.
-Students will be notified of the results in the summer/fall of 2020.
+MALDEF’s 2020-2021 Law School Scholarship Application should be emailed or postmarked by February 26, 2021.
+Students will notified of the results in the summer/fall of 2021.

 PARENT SCHOOL PARTNERSHIP (PSP) PROGRAM Parent School Partnership (PSP) Program Since 1989, MALDEF’s Parent School Partnership (PSP) Program has trained thousands of parents and community leaders throughout the nation to become agents of change in their communities.
 The 12-session PSP program provides parents with the tools necessary to become more effective advocates in improving their children’s educational success, their schools, and their communities.
 Bring PSP to Your School MALDEF currently offers PSP programs in the greater Los Angeles area in California and in Atlanta, Georgia.
 MALDEF’s PSP Training Manual and Curriculum MALDEF provides Train-the-Trainer workshops to groups that want to provide the Parent School Partnership (PSP) Program to parents in their communities.
 MALDEF staff provide training that prepares community leaders throughout the nation to become MALDEF PSP educators.
 The PSP program provides all of the tools necessary to launch classes for parents in communities, including handouts and templates for reproduction.
 Parents’ Rights and Responsibilities Education is essential to the development of every child and for the progress of every community.
 In the United States, every child is entitled to a free high-quality K-12 public education regardless of race, nationality, native language, gender, or immigration status, without fear of unlawful discrimination or fear of deportation.
 Contact Us For more information on MALDEF’s PSP programs and training information, please contact the office nearest you.
 For general matters, please contact our National PSP Program Office.
 About the Parent School Partnership (PSP) Program Since 1989, thousands of parents have successfully completed MALDEF’s Parent School Partnership (PSP) Program and now work with others to accomplish significant projects to improve our schools.
 Parents are our nation’s best hope for ensuring that public schools educate and prepare well our future national leaders and contributors to community progress.
 PSP graduates join a growing cadre of PSP alumni nationwide who are helping to lead the effort to reform public schools.
 By attending a free 12-session program, participants learn how to overcome language and cultural barriers, gain an in-depth understanding of their rights, their children’s rights, advocacy tools and approaches, and how the American public education system works.
 As a central experience of the program, participants develop group projects ranging from school clean-ups to community advocacy to ensure progress toward a just and equitable education that prepares all students for college and career.
 Parents make a great contribution to our national progress when they demonstrate a commitment to their children’s success and to improving public education for all children.
 Join and become a leader in this ongoing effort!
 Bring PSP to Your School and Become a Trainer MALDEF currently offers PSP programs in the greater Los Angeles area and in Atlanta, Georgia.
 If your school or community organization meets outside of these areas, please see the details on the Train the Trainers Program below.
 There is no fee for the PSP program within the areas mentioned above, but MALDEF requires the following: